GuardianLabs/signgen/readme.md

 1. Use explicit types! (`uint => uint256/128/64...`)
 1. If parameter is a struct, use `struct: true` flag
 1. If parameter is an enum, use `enum: true` flag
-1. Use `omit: true` flag to exclude the field from the signature but keep it in the message struct
+1. Use `omit: true` flag to exclude the field from the signature but keep it in the message struct (**use it only for message struct members - #props**)
 1. Do not sign too much data in one message or at least do not use lots of struct fields
     * Negative example:
         ```